Psycho (franchise): The Psycho Legacy (2010)

 In 2010, a direct-to-DVD documentary was released called The Psycho Legacy.
 It included interviews with cast and crew from all four Psycho films.
-It also featured interviews with current horror filmmakers who are fans of the series.
-The documentary was written, produced and directed by horror journalist Robert Galluzzo.
-Galluzo made the documentary because of the lack of information on the sequels and also to celebrate the 50th anniversary of the release of the original film.
+It also featured interviews with horror filmmakers who are fans of the series.
+The documentary was written, produced and directed by horror journalist Robert Galluzzo, who made the documentary because of the lack of information on the sequels and also to celebrate the 50th anniversary of the release of the original film.
 The documentary discussed the impact and legacy of the original Psycho and the production stories of Psycho II, Psycho III and Psycho IV: The Beginning.
-To the surprise of some critics and fans, the failed TV pilot Bates Motel and the Gus Van Sant remake were not discussed in the documentary; originally in the deleted scenes section on the DVD two short segments on the two films were supposed to be on there, but for unknown reasons they were left off of the DVD when it was released.
+The failed TV pilot Bates Motel and the Gus Van Sant remake were not discussed in the documentary; originally in the deleted scenes section on the DVD two short segments on the two films were supposed to be on there, but for unknown reasons they were left off of the DVD when it was released.
 The documentary sold well, received mostly positive reviews and garnered new interest in the series from horror fans.

 Hitchcock (2012)

 A film adaptation of Stephen Rebello's non-fiction book Alfred Hitchcock and the Making of Psycho, which follows the complex relationship between Alfred Hitchcock and wife Alma Reville during the filming of Psycho in 1959 was made.
 The film is directed by Sacha Gervasi and stars Anthony Hopkins as director Alfred Hitchcock, Helen Mirren as his wife Alma Reville, Scarlett Johansson as Janet Leigh, Jessica Biel as Vera Miles, and James D'Arcy as Anthony Perkins.
 Produced by The Montecito Picture Company and distributed by Fox Searchlight Pictures, the film was released on November 23, 2012, in selected cities with a worldwide release on December 14.
-The film has received mixed reviews from critics and moderate box office returns, with a worldwide gross of $5,337,378 as of January 2013.
+The film has received mixed reviews from critics and moderate box office returns, with a worldwide gross of $5,337,378.